alexanderlarsen/Saneject/README.md

 | `DrawNestedSerializable`       | Recursively draws the contents of a nested serializable object using the same field rules.                                       |
 | `ValidateInterfaceCollection`  | Validates that objects in a collection implement a required interface type, resolving components from `GameObject`s if possible. |

-These utilities are useful for building custom inspectors, advanced tooling, or partial field drawing while preserving Saneject’s behavior and layout.
+These utilities are useful for building custom inspectors, advanced tooling, or partial field drawing while preserving Saneject's behavior and layout.

 ### GlobalScope